21 - 23 August 2014

 Jason Mills, Head of Digital, ITV News

-As an increasing number of younger viewers turn to the web for their news it's the question being asked in every TV newsroom across the country.
-Despite steady numbers, the cosy monopoly of traditional news broadcasters is facing a threat like never before.
+It's the question being asked in every TV newsroom across the country.
+Despite steady numbers, the monopoly of traditional broadcasters is facing a threat like never before.
 VICE, HuffPost Live, BuzzFeed and NowThisNews are muscling in on TV's territory.

 Claire Hill, Directing Assistant Producer, BBC Wales

-A year into his new job, life is good for Sky 1 Controller, Adam Macdonald.
-Share is up, peak viewing has grown and there's been critical and awards success.
-But with emphasis on ideas "with heart" that appeal to "family", features programming at 8pm and traditional factual commissioned alongside its distinctive comedies and dramas, is Sky 1 in danger of losing its sense of self in favour of too broad an appeal?
-How does the channel cut through, how does it measure success if not by ratings and in the end, what exactly is Sky 1 about?
+A year into his new job, and how is Sky 1 Controller Adam Macdonald faring?
+The channel has had critical and awards success but share is down year-on-year to date.
+And wit the emphasis on ideas "with heart" that appeal to "family", features programming at 8pm and traditional factual commissioned alongside its distinctive comedies and dramas, is Sky 1 in danger of losing its sense of self in favour of too broad an appeal?
+And how does the channel measure success if not by ratings?

 Katy Thorogood, Commissioning Editor, Factual, ITV